 >Two gas burners producing a total of 16,000 BTUs heat the 425 square inch griddle space of the Camp Chef Versatop 2X.
 While this model doesn’t have the power of the Blackstone above, it still performs very well, and the additional space is a plus.
 The steel cooktop weighs 26 pounds and the whole unit comes in at 39 pounds.
 Camp Chef is known for their modular designs, and this griddle can be fitted with a grill box or oven unit.
 So, it really can do it all.
 The Camp Chef VersaTop 2X sells for $240USD.

 The least expensive portable griddle that I will recommend is this Model from Royal Gourmet.
-It has 221 square inches of cooking space and 12,000 BTUs that gives it enough power.
+It has 221 square inches of cooking space and 12,000 BTUs which gives it enough power.
 At 24 pounds in weight, this unit is probably the most portable of these three.
-On the one hand, I wouldn't expect this unit to last for very long.
+On the one hand, I wouldn’t expect this unit to last for very long.
 On the other hand, at around $90USD it is the least expensive.

 Many aftermarket griddles can be added to your grill.
 Generally, they are cast iron, and most of them are porcelain coated.
 You can check the manufacturer’s website to see if they offer this kind of accessory.
 A good example of this is the Griddle that Weber makes for the line of Genesis Gas Grills.
 You can also find similar products for Napoleon grills as well as nearly all of the higher-end grill makers.
 These griddles are suitable for cooking small food items or even putting the sear on a steak.
 However, they lack the size to do serious griddle cooking that the larger units can.